tokio-rs/website/content/tokio/topics/shutdown.md

     }
 });

-// Task 2 - Cancel the token after a small delay tokio::spawn(async move {
+// Task 2 - Cancel the original token after a small delay tokio::spawn(async move {
     tokio::time::sleep(std::time::Duration::from_millis(10)).await;

-    // Step 3: Cancel the token to notify other tasks about shutting down gracefully token.cancel();
+    // Step 4: Cancel the original or clonned token to notify other tasks about shutting down gracefully token.cancel();
 });

+// Wait for tasks to complete
+task1_handle.await.unwrap()
 ```

 With Cancellation Tokens, you don't have to shut down a task immediately when